CGudapati/cgudapati.github.io/_posts/2019-11-07-Stochatsic-Dual-Coordinate-Ascent-1D-Minimizaton-Subproblem.md

 $$

-Though Shalev-Scwartz \& Zhang provide it as a maximization problem I prefer it to be a minimization problem like this:
+Though Shalev-Scwartz and Zhang provide it as a maximization problem I prefer it to be a minimization problem like this:

 $$